airbytehq/airbyte/docs/integrations/sources/shopify.md

 #### Rate limiting

 Shopify has some [rate limit restrictions](https://shopify.dev/concepts/about-apis/rate-limits).
-Typically, there should not be issues with throttling or exceeding the rate limits but in some edge cases, you may encounter the following warning message:
+Typically, there should not be issues with throttling or exceeding the rate limits but, in some edge cases, you may encounter the following warning message:

 ```text
 "Caught retryable error '<some_error> or null' after <some_number> tries.